Ainsley Seiger: On stage

+In 2018, Seiger performed in Virginia Theater Festival productions of A Chorus Line and The Cocoanuts.
+She began working with the creative team of the festival when she was fourteen.

 Seiger played the lead role in Violet at the PlayMakers Summer Youth Conservatory in July 2021.

+In 2023, during the SAG-AFTRA strike, Seiger played Sally Bowles in a Virginia Theatre Festival production of Cabaret.

+On screen

-Her first screen role was in 2012 for the short film American Waste.
+Seiger's first screen role was in 2019 for the short film American Waste.
 She was also in the short film Bernstein’s MASS: An Artist’s Call for Peace.

-In February 2021, Seiger became a regular on NBC's Law & Order: Organized Crime, playing the role of hacker Jet Slootmaekers.
+In February 2021, Seiger landed her first big Hollywood gig when she became a regular on NBC's Law & Order: Organized Crime, playing the role of hacker Jet Slootmaekers.
 Because of COVID, she was cast for the role by submitting a recording.
 A week later, she was cast and had two days to move to New York for shooting.
 This was her first television credit.

 Personal life

 Seiger uses any pronouns (she/they/he), and is bisexual.